rhysbobbett/heartenhorticulture/TESTING.md

 Issue: Content overlaps with footer on services page.
 Solution: Adjust image size using the CSS vh variable and create a container to act as a heading banner.
 Change the class to that of bootstrap's 'container-fluid' in the correct divs on the page.

+Issue: The navbar doesn't compress properly when viewing on larger devices such as a tablet.
+Solution : I changed the navbar bootstrap from large to Xl (lg to xl) so when viewed on any device other than a desktop, the navbar would be condensed.

 ## Code Validation

 ### HTML